wangzili2020/ChatGPT-Inspiring-Novel-Creation-with-AI/README.md

 # ChatGPT-Inspiring-Novel-Creation-with-AI
-working with ChatGPT(May 24 Version,Turbo(defalt for free users)) to create a zombie+post-apocalyptic novel
+😄working with ChatGPT(May 24 Version,Turbo(defalt for free users)) to create a zombie+post-apocalyptic novel

 ____________________________________________________________________________________________________________________________________________________________________